Social Prescribing for Better Health & Healthcare

 These studies use a wide range of research methods, geographies, and populations.
 Together with the below studies that explicitly measure social prescribing interventions, the results of the research across these five social prescription categories demonstrate potential to drive better health and healthcare through social prescribing.

-See a summary of these research results in this three-page guide to social prescribing.
+See a summary in this PDF guide to social prescribing

 To stay up to date on the latest social prescribing research and practice across the United States, visit Social Prescribing USA.